thunderbird/webext-docs/mailTabs.rst

          :name: [``displayedFolder``]
          :type: (:ref:`folders.MailFolder`, optional)

          Sets the folder displayed in the tab.
 The extension must have the :permission:`accountsRead` permission to do this.
+The previous message selection in the given folder will be restored.

       .. api-member::